Reviews10 min read

 Cons of Cloudways

-• No annual discount — you're paying monthly, always, which adds up fast compared to hosts offering 30–40% annual savings
+• No annual discount — you're always paying monthly, which adds up fast compared to hosts offering 30–40% annual savings

 • Email hosting not included — you'll need a separate service like Google Workspace, Mailgun, or Zoho every single time